MadeInHaus/haus-start/README.md

 2. Copies in that folder all the files included in the project template folder.
 This can be specified with the `--template-dir` option; the default is `templates/project/django-template`.
 3. If a file called `haus_start_settings.py` is present in that folder, and if it contains a function called `after_copy`, then that file is loaded and that function executed.

-As an example, in the case of the django-template project template, the [after_copy function](https://github.com/madeinhaus/haus-start/blob/master/haus_start/templates/project/django-template/haus_start_settings.py) downloads an HTML5 boilerplate from GitHub, prompts the user for some variables and substitutes them in the template.
+As an example, in the case of the django-template project template, the [after_copy function](https://github.com/madeinhaus/haus-start/blob/master/haus_start/templates/project/django-template/haus_start_settings.py)  prompts the user for some variables and substitutes them in the template.
 This is just an example, other project templates can perform any other operation.

 Creating a new project template